YongkDu/yongkdu.github.io/_pages/about.md

 Looking for Ph.D. opportunities in Fall 2024!

 I have a broad interests in ML and NLP.
-My current research interests includes:
+My current research interests includes

-(1)Safety (fairness, privacy) and performance trade-off.
+(1) Safety (fairness, privacy) and performance trade-off.

-(2)Efficient training strategy i.e., adaptive curriculum learning.
+(2) Efficient training strategy i.e., adaptive curriculum learning.

-(3)Task adaptability and generalization.
+(3) Task adaptability and generalization.